What’s a yoga instructor called? The Flexibility of A Yoga Instructor’s Title

 But that doesn’t mean they can’t play a significant role in your journey.
 They might introduce you to tools such as clearing energy blockages through yoga asana, grounding exercises through pranayama, and transformative meditation and philosophy.

 The Masters and the Enlightened Masters are rare.
 They have walked the spiritual path for years.
-They have reached the ultimate goal of detachments from suffering and desire, they live in pure bliss, free of ignorance and delusion.
+They have reached the ultimate goal of detachment from suffering and desire, they live in pure bliss, free of ignorance and delusion.

 Be wary of those who must claim this state loudly- as the ego may be at plat there.
 And a true master is free from the ego.
-A true guru does not demand devotees, but simply attracts them with their air of compassion, pure joy, humility, and knowledge.
+A true guru does not demand devotees but simply attracts them with their air of compassion, pure joy, humility, and knowledge.

 In truth, your guru should guide you towards your one true guru- yourself.
 You are an enlightened being who simply needs guidance to overcome the darkness heaped upon you by this world.